 Note: Open to social work majors only.
-Students should take this course in the semester immediately following SWK376, Theory and Practice II unless prior permission is received from the field placement director.
+Students should take this course in the term immediately following SWK376, Theory and Practice II unless prior permission is received from the field placement director.
 Graded on a pass/no pass basis.
 Transfer credits will be evaluated on a course-by-course basis.
 No academic credit will be granted for social work courses taken in programs which are not accredited by the Council on Social Work Education.
 No academic credit will be granted, in whole or in part, for life experience or work experience.
 Students must achieve a grade of "C" or above in all social work core foundational courses.
 If not, the student must repeat the course until the standard has been achieved.

-Prerequisites: SWK370, 376 and 386.
+Prerequisites: SWK370, SWK400, SWK420 and be at the senior level.